Skip to content

 What is a healthcare CRM? (and how does it fit in with my systems?)

 A CRM (Customer Relationship Manager) is a database of potential and current customers that is combined with automation tools to manage interactions and relationships.
+Understanding the CRM healthcare definition and its potential to improve care is increasingly essential for modern healthcare providers.

 What Types of CRM are there?